 In any case where aboveground electrical utilities are approved, the plan is to be designed to avoid human residences as distant as possible without prohibitive cost.

 PUBLIC ASSEMBLY AREA

-Any area where large numbers of individuals collect to participate or to observe programs of 16.3 Definitions - Page 28 of 43 participation.
+Any area where large numbers of individuals collect to participate or to observe programs of participation.